In email, letters, and memos that include a request, writers often end with one of these statements:

 - “In the meantime, thank you so much for your consideration and time.”

-Related: We have an entire article on the art of saying thank you.
+Related: Check out our article on the art of saying thank you.